 - Memorials Through Mural Restoration

 - Teaching Teens through Art with Build with Books

-Often we also have community paint days open to local neighbors and greater community to join us.
+To complete murals, we often host community paint days and invite the local community to join us.
 At these events we welcome individual volunteers who want to share their skills and help Art Sphere reach underserved children through art.
 We also welcome volunteer groups who want to spend a few hours with us helping transform communities by revitalizing public spaces.
-It’s fun, easy and a great way to participate in our programs!
+It’s fun, easy, and a great way to participate in our programs!

 “The need to achieve consensus amongst the diverse opinions of the community was a key element in the design symbolized by the bridge.
 This resulted in both a physical mural and a new outlook in the community embracing pride and creative spirit.”